|ChrisOLeary.com > BUY > Epidemic > Tommy John Twist|

-is the root cause of the majority of arm problems in baseball pitchers.
+The problem with the Tommy John Twist is it's often accompanied by — because it CAUSES — the Timing problem that is the root cause of the majority of arm problems in baseball pitchers.

 Tommy John Twist: Overview

 I originally referred to this movement using a technical term, Premature Pronation.
 I then started calling this movement the Tommy John Surgery Twist, because of the position of the wrist and the common result.

 I've recently shortened that to just the Tommy John Twist.